etpalmer63/WhatsUpDoc/_build/html/_sources/RandomThoughts.rst.txt

 Spellcheck
 ----------

-For spellchecking documents, the command line tool aspell works well.
+For spellchecking documents, the command line tool Aspell works well.
 Use:

 .. code-block::

    aspell -c <filename>

+Only one file name can be specified at a time.
+Therefore, a bash script will be needed to loop through the files.

+It's also possible to add your own dictionary, see man aspell.

 Robot Proofreader